Nicoloren/spin.vim/README.md

 If your spintax files don't end with *.spin* you must change this line.

+# To be more efficient

+You can install a thesaurus to have synonyms in Vim : http://www.thegeekstuff.com/2008/12/vi-and-vim-editor-3-steps-to-enable-thesaurus-option/

+French thesaurus for Vim : https://github.com/Nicoloren/vim-french-thesaurus

+I also like to remap keys to be more efficient :

+     " ctrl+i to duplicate selection and open thesaurus in Vim map <c-i> <esc>wbvex<esc>pa\|<esc>pa<c-x><c-t>
+     " ctrl+o to surround selection with {}
+     map <c-o> xi {}<esc>P

 # Thanks

 This project has been influenced by https://github.com/kien/rainbow_parentheses.vim